ashleygould/start-here/docs/org.rst

 The following file is basically the 'tree' structure of the Organization.
 There are parent and child OU's.
 Beneath both, accounts can be created.
 Depending on where you define your new account in this file is where it will be created based off the tree structure.

 IMPORTANT NOTES TO UNDERSTAND

 - If you look at the organizational tree, you will notice that there is a ROOT OU and many CHILD OU's.
 There can be up to 5 level's deep (nested) of CHILD OU's, but as of now we only go down one level.
 There can also be N+1 member accounts in any given OU, root or child.

-- So to add a new account to the Organization we would modify this file and place the necessary information in the proper location.
+- So to place a new account into an OrganizationalUnit we would modify this file and place the necessary information in the proper location.
 We are going to add a new account in the child OU (poc-accounts)

 So after we add the account to the proper OU, what exact permission will the account have, what can it do and not do?

 - The permissions are exlpicit and filter down from the parent.
 If we are adding the account "disney-poc" to the OU "poc-accounts".
 We can see there is no Explicit policies located in its SC_Policies.
 So what will govern its authority to utilize resources is the PARENT OU.
 The Parent OU rights filter down to this Child OU.

 - In the case of the OU called "build-account".
 There is an explicit policy on this OU, therefore, this OU can ONLY do what is located within the policy.

 Example of the file is:

 ::